-The variety of surface forms is covered as illustrated in several examples:
+A variety of surface forms is covered:

-- (37) I showed Ann herself
+- (90) I showed Ann herself

-- (38) I showed herself Ann
+- (91) I showed herself Ann

-- (39) The book was given by Ed to himself.
+- (92) The book was given by Ed to himself.

-- (40) The book was given to Ed by himself
+- (93) The book was given to Ed by himself

-It is interesting to inquire why such processes might be formed.
-Beyond simple clauses, when an embedded clauses is present, there arises not only an additional predication, but invariably as a result, the possibility of one or more additional nominal elements.
-In particular the embedded clause must admit at least of its own subject.
-This proliferation of nominal candidates increases the likelihood that elements may co-refer.
-In fact we posit that the global possibility of nominals, particularly animate ones, beyond those involved in the main simplex predication is fundamental in controlling the occurrence of the reflexive form.
+To recap, the domain restriction is understandable in a functional perspective Beyond simple clauses, when an embedded clause is present, there arises an additional predication and as a result the possibility of one or more additional nominal elements The embedded clause admits at least its own subject.
+A proliferation of nominal candidates increases the likelihood that elements may co-refer and reduces the feasibility of clarification by a simple mechanism The global possibility of nominals, particularly animate ones, beyond those involved in the main simplex predication is fundamental in determining the reflexive mechanism.